 Counseling Degrees & Licenses in North Carolina

-Any person who works as a counselor in the state of North Carolina must be actively licensed by the North Carolina Board of Licensed Clinical Mental Health Counselors.
+Any person who works as a counselor in North Carolina must be actively licensed by the North Carolina Board of Licensed Clinical Mental Health Counselors.
 This board licenses three levels of counselors: Licensed Clinical Mental Health Counselors Associates (LCMHCAs), Licensed Clinical Mental Health Counselors (LCMHCs), and Licensed Clinical Mental Health Counselor Supervisors (LCMHCSs).
-North Carolina does not have reciprocity with other states, which means that licensed professional counselors in other states need to apply for the North Carolina endorsement.
+North Carolina has reciprocity agreements with South Carolina, Tennessee, and Kentucky, so active licensed counselors in those states can apply for LCMHC License, but licensed professional counselors in other states need to apply for the North Carolina endorsement.

 The lowest tier of licensure, the LCMHCAs, requires supervision of the licensees’ practice.
 The LCMHCA license is a prerequisite for the LCMHC license for new graduates and/or new counseling professionals.
 The middle tier, LCMHC, does not require supervision, and only the highest tier, LCMHCSs, can provide supervision to others.
-In order to renew a counseling license, North Carolina requires 40 clock hours of continuing counselor education.
+To renew a counseling license, North Carolina requires 40 clock hours of continuing counselor education.

-Marriage and family therapy programs have a different set of accrediting standards, which are set by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) and the International Accreditation Commission for Systemic Therapy Education (IACSTE) through the International Family Therapy Association (IFTA).
+Those pursuing school or guidance counseling degrees should seek out programs accredited by the National Association of School Psychologists (NASP).
+NASP standards are the basis of accreditation of a graduate school psychology program.
+Marriage and family therapy counseling programs have a different set of accrediting standards which are set by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) and the International Accreditation Commission for Systemic Therapy Education (IACSTE) through the International Family Therapy Association (IFTA).

 Working as a counselor in North Carolina meets a dire need for improved access to mental health services.
 According to NAMI NC, or the National Alliance for Mental Health in North Carolina, the state has experienced years of substantial cuts in state funding for mental health services.
 NAMI NC is working to secure funding for long-term goals of improving the mental health of the state’s prison population, as well as helping youthful offenders get their lives back on track.